Estimating Treatment Effects Under Bounded Heterogeneity: Conclusion

 \section{Conclusion}

-Many specifications commonly used in empirical research implicitly restrict treatment effect heterogeneity, often favoring precision at the expense of robustness.
-While such models yield narrower confidence intervals, they may be substantially biased in the presence of heterogeneity.
-This paper develops a framework that makes this bias–variance trade-off explicit by incorporating an \textit{a priori} bound on the variance of conditional average treatment effects (VCATE).
-This approach delivers valid and (near-)optimal inference even when overlap is limited or absent.
+Many specifications commonly used in empirical research implicitly restrict treatment effects to be constant, often favoring precision at the expense of robustness.
+While such a restriction yields narrower confidence intervals, the resulting estimates may be substantially biased in the presence of heterogeneity.
+This paper develops a sensitivity analysis based on the proposed \texttt{regulaTE} CIs by varying the bound on treatment effect heterogeneity.

 There are several directions for future work.
 One natural extension is to consider alternative forms of restrictions on treatment effect heterogeneity.
 While variance bounds naturally capture the dispersion in heterogeneous effects, one could instead impose an absolute bound on the deviation of individual treatment effects from the average effect if such prior knowledge is available.
 Another promising direction is to generalize the framework to accommodate multiple treatments or layered sources of heterogeneity, as in \cite{goldsmithpinkham2024contamination} and \cite{sun_estimating_2020}.